Vyxal/Vyxal/README.md

 ## Data Types

-There are 4 data types supported by Vyxal:
+There are 5 data types supported by Vyxal:

 - Numbers (integers and reals/floats)
 - Strings
 - Lists
 - Generators
+- Functions

 ## Basic Operators